ibm-cloud-docs/assistant/new-system-entities.md

 Learn about system entities that are provided by IBM for you to use out of the box.
 These built-in utility entities help your assistant recognize terms and references that are commonly used by customers in conversation, such as numbers and dates.
 {: shortdesc}

-- The new system entities are enabled automatically in English, Brazilian Portuguese, Czech, Dutch, French, German, Italian, and Spanish dialog skills.
+- The new system entities are enabled automatically in dialog skills of all languages.
-- The new system entities are supported as a beta feature in Arabic, Chinese, Korean, and Japanese dialog skills.
-Skills in these languages use the legacy version of the system entities unless you enable the new version from the *Options>System Entities* page.
-For more information, see [Supported languages](/docs/assistant?topic=assistant-language-support).
-- All dialog skills that were created before 10 March 2020 use the legacy version of the system entities unless you enable the new version.
+- New dialog skills in Arabic, Chinese, Korean, and Japanese that were created before 27 May 2020 use the legacy version of the system entities unless you enable the new version.
+New dialog skills in all other languages that were created before 10 March 2020 use the legacy version by default.
 For more information, see [System entities](/docs/assistant?topic=assistant-system-entities).

 For information about how to add system entities to your dialog skill, see [Creating entities](/docs/assistant?topic=assistant-entities#entities-enable-system-entities).